 24. What is the VIEW?

-Answer: VIEW is a special clause used in SQL which is used to create a virtual table and occupies no space.
+Answer: VIEW is a special clause used in SQL to create a virtual table and occupies no space.
+Example

 CREATE VIEW view_name AS SELECT column1, column2 FROM table_name WHERE CONDITION;